python/mypy/docs/source/error_code_list.rst

     # Error: Module 'os' has no attribute 'non_existent'  [attr-defined]
     from os import non_existent

-A reference to a missing attribute is given the ``Any`` type.
+A reference to a missing attribute is given the :py:data:`~typing.Any` type.
 In the above example, the type of ``non_existent`` will be ``Any``, which can be important if you silence the error.